 - After you create a server-level firewall rule, connect and query your database using several different tools and languages.

-- To create a single databases using Azure CLI, see Azure CLI samples.
+- To create a single database in the provisioned compute tier using Azure CLI, see Azure CLI samples.

-- To create a single databases using Azure PowerShell, see Azure PowerShell samples.
+- To create a single database in the provisioned compute tier using Azure PowerShell, see Azure PowerShell samples.